What is community energy

 Two technologies led to the development of community energy investment, which began in the UK around 2010.
 Both renewable energy and crowd funding allowed community energy investment to expand and led to an exciting new sector

 The first was renewable energy.
-Prices tumbled.
+Prices tumbled, especially those of solar power.
 Installations rose.
 The inevitable truth of Moore’s law, seen in the technology sector, became true of renewables.
 A doubling of renewable capacity meant a price drop of 20%.
 At the same time renewable energy subsidies were introduced (first in Germany) and taken on throughout the world.
 Today more than 100 countries have feed in tariffs.

 The second was crowd-funding, facilitated by the rise of the internet.
 Suddenly it became commonplace for individuals to invest small amounts in any project they liked.
-The structure of renewable energy – widely dispersed across many small, locally-situated sites – was well suited to crowd funding; suddenly people wer free to invest in capital projects near to them and the sector boomed.
+The structure of renewable energy – widely dispersed across many small, locally-situated sites – was well suited to crowd funding.
+Suddenly people were free to invest in capital projects near to them and the sector boomed.

 Raising community energy investment

-Through investment in Community energy , investors becomes energy coop members and get a return on that investment (5% is pretty common).
-To date Brighton Energy Coop has more than 500 such investments.
-With 72% of investment coming from with Brighton, over the years we’ve raised nearly £2m using our community energy business model.
+Through investment in Community energy groups like Brighton Energy Co-op, investors become members of an energy cooperative and get a return on that investment (5% is pretty common).
+To date Brighton Energy Co-op has more than 600 such investors.
+With 72% of investment coming from within Brighton, over the years we’ve raised over £3m using our community energy business model.

 How we talk to community energy investors

-Typically reneable energy projects involve a small number of wealthy backers.
+Typically renewable energy projects involve a small number of wealthy backers.
 Structuring energy investment like this has a simple rationale: it’s easier to raise the money.

 - BEC uses contemporary marketing channels to promote itself.

-- BEC has thousands of GDPR-verified people on our email list, for example, an active supporter base that is passionately commited to the BEC vision.
+- BEC has thousands of GDPR-verified people on our email list – an active supporter base that is passionately commited to the BEC vision.

 - Search Engine Optimisation means that 40 or more people a day visit our website.